Attendance at school is essential to good progress. For this reason the government require

 At Saddleworth School we want to support all families and children to ensure that no child becomes classed as a Persistent Absentee, to enable this to happen we expect;

-- All students to be in school by 8.40am. ready to start lessons at 8.45am.
+All students to be in school by 8.40am. ready for registration at 8.45am.
 Any pupils who arrive after the morning registers are closed will be recorded as having an unauthorised absence for the morning session in question.

-- That if your child is absent due to a medical condition that a doctor’s note is provided to the Attendance Officer.
+That if your child is absent due to a medical condition then medical evidence is provided to the Attendance Officers.

 Attendance at school is essential to good progress.
 For this reason the government now require all school’s to achieve an overall attendance figure of 97%.
 We are committed to achieving and exceeding this target as we understand the impact poor attendance has on our pupils.

-To achieve these new target figures and to prevent any students falling within the new guidelines for persistent absentees the co-operation of parents is essential.
+To achieve these pupil’s progress and attainment target figures and to prevent any students falling within the guidelines for persistent absentees the co-operation of parents is essential.